thinkinchicken/food-sales-predictions/README.md

 A couple of hyperparameters needed to be altered for the Random Forest model/Decision Tree model in order for it to have the highest R2 value.
 We ran a function in order to see the max depth of the tree that would optimize our R2 value and we found it to be max_depth = 5.
+Our R2 value for the train set was 0.62 and R2 for the test set was 0.60 for the random Forest model.
+Our RMSE for the random forest model with a max depth of 5 was 668.

 Figure 6: Max Depth optimization for Random Forest/Decision Tree Model